herunzhou/youtube-clone/README.md

 # youtube-dark

 Welcome!
 This is a dark mode youtube clone app I made using React.js.
 It utilizes Google's Youtube API and follows material-UI design principles.
+Have a look!

 ### Screenshots